ko1nksm/shdotenv/README.md

 # shdotenv

-dotenv (.env) support for shell scripts and POSIX-compliant .env specification
+dotenv support for shell scripts and POSIX-compliant `.env` specification

 ## The goals of this project